 Federal Mandatory Overtime Laws

 In general, federal mandatory overtime laws follow guidelines set by the Fair Labor Standards Act (FLSA).
-The FLSA establishes the primary regulations for overtime pay affecting employees working in the private sector, in Federal, State and local governments.
-The FLSA outlines the following about overtime:
+The FLSA establishes the primary regulations for overtime pay affecting employees working in the private sector as well as in federal, state and local governments.
+The FLSA outlines the following guidance about overtime:

-- There are no limits to number of hours employees 16 and older can work during a workweek
+- There are no limits to the number of hours employees age 16 and older can work during a workweek other than the fact there are obviously a finite number of hours in a workweek.

 Frequently Asked Questions About Overtime